larisa-p-f/larisa-p-f/README.md

 # Hi, I'm Larisa 👋

 I’m a Physics graduate with an MSc in Data, now exploring opportunities where I can apply my skills in **machine learning, data analysis, and visualisation** to solve real-world problems.
-I enjoy working on projects that combine technical problem-solving with impact.

 ---

 ## 🔧 Tech Stack